Free Educational, Mindfulness, and the Arts Resources for Kids

 The internet gives us access to seemingly endless resources, but it can be difficult to know what is and isn’t worthwhile as a parent.
 We’ve pulled together some of our favorite resources for education, the arts, and mindfulness for kids.

-These lists have become the most popular part of our email newsletter, so we thought we’d put them all in one place for you.
+During 2020, these lists were the most popular part of our email newsletter, so we thought we’d put them all in one place for you.
+We continue to update them.
+Some resources are no longer available or have changed hands.

 These resources can help you educate your children during quarantine, compliment any schooling style, and just help your kids have fun while learning.